QuanTUK/visual_intro_to_QC/README.md

 ## 4. Credits and Feedback

 This course material was authored by Jonas Bley.
 The qc_education_package was developed by Nikolas Longen and Patrick Pfau, under the supervision of Maximilian Kiefer-Emmanouilidis.
-Generative AI was utilized in part to generate text and code for the Jupyter notebooks.
+Generative AI was utilized to generate text and code for the Jupyter notebooks.
+Content was humanly reviewed.

 Continuous improvement is vital for educational resources.
 Upon concluding the notebooks, please submit your feedback via the official survey: [Course Evaluation Form](https://forms.gle/FQo587RCB5DxJETT8).